Resource Behaviors

 Specify the AccessRule for DepositRoles to provide permission to deposit tokens to a Vault.

 Specify the AccessRule for RecallRoles to provide permission to recall tokens.
+By default recalling is locked as rule!(deny_all).

 Specify the AccessRule for FreezeRoles to provide permission to freeze tokens.
+By default freezing is locked as rule!(deny_all).

 .divisibility(number)